-- · Shut off gas supply. - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.
+- Do not touch any electrical switch; do not use any phone in your building. - · Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - · If you cannot reach your gas supplier, call the fire department.

-Operating heater where impurities in air exist may create odors.
+IMPORTANT: Operating heater where impurities in air exist may create odors.
 Cleaning supplies, paint, paint remover, cigarette smoke, cements and glues, new carpet or textiles, etc., create fumes.
 These fumes may mix with combustion air and create odors.
 These odors will disappear over time.